iotaaxel/Headlands/README.md

 # Headlands

 ## Scenario - Job Runner
-In C++20, given a csv file, each row being start_job, time, next_job, Your job is to detect if the input data is an union of single linked list; then compute the total time to finish all jobs, the total number of jobs, average time per job.
-Read the csv file, run an algorithm, writing output.

 Each day a distributed computing platform generates a daily log of job runs.
 Each job has a unique integer id, the time it took to run (in seconds), and the next job's id.
 We call a sequence of jobs a chain; if a job represents the end of the chain, its next id will be `0`.
-Given the daily log generate a report summarizing the chains run during the day If the input is malformed in any way then an error should be reported.
+Given the daily log (from a csv file), generate a report summarizing the chains run during the day.
+Your job is to detect if the input data is an union of single linked list; then compute the total time to finish all jobs, the total number of jobs, average time per job.
+If the input is malformed in any way then an error should be reported.

 ### Input (CSV format via STDIN)
 * The first line is a header.